OPLSS/videography/README.md

 ## Camera configuration

-The camera should support all of the following configuration variables:
+The camera must support these features:

   * zoom
   * auto and manual focus
   * white balance
   * exposure compensation
-  * video file format: MPEG-4, MOV, etc.
+  * common video file format: MPEG-4, MOV, etc.

 If the camera records in MPEG-4 format, it _may_ stop recording after 30 minutes.
-As such, each session will consume at least two and usually three files.
+In this case, each 80-minute session will consume at least two files.

 ## A/V lead and Assistant

-Jim should designate a primary audio-visual lead and an assistant.
-The primary lead will be responsible for all aspects of operating and maintaining the A/V equipment.
-The assistant should be familiar with this document in order to record a session if the primary is unavailable.
+The OPLSS coordinator should designate a primary audio-visual lead and an assistant.
+The lead will be responsible for all aspects of operating and maintaining the A/V equipment.
+The assistant should be familiar with this document in order to record a session if the lead is unavailable.

 ## Camera Operation Best Practices